solidusjs/metadata/README.md

 ### `metadata`

-This module adds a `metadata` object to your context that’s most useful in a page’s layout.
+This module adds a metadata object to your context that’s most useful in a page’s layout.
 Content can be defined for any of the following special properties:

 ##### `title`

-Set in real big text in Google Search results and generally prone to truncation, so it really [shouldn’t be longer than 55 characters][seomoz-title].
+Generally prone to truncation, so it really [shouldn’t be longer than 55 characters][seomoz-title].

 ##### `description`